Walidkebsi/oilprediction/README.md

 3# Run the Dashboard.py file in your console

-Warning : My model was overfitted.
-The prediction is not good because of the overfitting.
-For now, I don't have enough data to fix that problem.
-The solution is to merge a new dataframe with additionnal datas to train the model with other datas.
+Warning :If overfitting : the solution is to merge a new dataframe with additionnal datas to train the model with other datas.
 Nevertheless, you can see my crossvalidation.
 Among a set of linear model, the best model was the LinearRegression (std deviation approximately equal to 0.007 and mean score = 0.986

 Linear Regression score (test_set) = 0.994

+I am working on a calibration of the Heston model using NNs.
+Next project is to integrate my Heston model calibrated to predict implied volatility surfaces on an european option.
+Then, I will be able to predict the price of an option in fonction of its maturity and strike for option smile dependents.

+-- Imperial College London --